Back

 Scalability and Performance

 Evaluate the scalability and performance capabilities of the data warehouse platform.
-Consider factors such as the ability to handle increasing data volumes, support for concurrent users, and query performance.
+Factors such as the ability to handle increasing volumes of data, support concurrent users or query performance should be considered.
 Choose a solution that can scale horizontally or vertically to accommodate future growth without compromising performance.

 Data Integration and ETL Processes

-Assess the ease of integrating data from various sources into the data warehouse.
-Consider the flexibility and robustness of Extract, Transform, Load (ETL) processes for cleansing, transforming, and loading data into the warehouse.
-Look for features that streamline data integration tasks, such as built-in connectors for popular databases and data integration tools.
+How easy is it to integrate data from different sources into the data warehouse?
+This includes the flexibility and robustness of Extract, Transform, Load (ETL) processes in cleaning, transforming, and loading data into the warehouse.
+Features that make data integration tasks easier such as built-in connectors for popular databases and data integration tools should be sought.

 Data Modeling and Schema Design

-Design an appropriate data model and schema for the data warehouse based on the organization’s data requirements and analytical needs.
-Consider factors such as granularity, normalization vs. denormalization, and dimensional modeling techniques to optimize data storage and query performance.
+What is an appropriate data model and schema for the organization’s data warehouse given its requirements for data and analytical needs?
+Among other factors consider granularity, normalization vs. denormalization, and dimensional modeling techniques to optimize both storage of data and query performance.

 Security and Compliance